 One of the most fun and beautiful experiences in Canada’s wintertime is to take a train ride through the snowcapped Canadian Rockies.
 The adventure begins by hopping on the train in Vancouver for an overnight excursion to Jasper.

 I recommend getting a private sleeper cabin for your overnight accommodations.
 The cabins are small but comfortable and come with a private bathroom.
 At the time of booking, you will also be choosing meal times that are to be enjoyed in the dining car with other passengers.
-With tourist from all over the world, there is no shortage of conversation and meeting new people.
+With tourists from all over the world, there is no shortage of conversation and meeting new people.

 However, the best part of our trip was the observation car with clear glass ceilings and windows.
 The views are spectacular!
 Everyone in the car is on the same page as they all keep their voices down and just take in the surrounding beauty as the sound of the train makes its way through the mountains.
 The tall pines covered with undisturbed snow was so beautiful that it took my breath away.
 It was a true winter wonderland and easily one of the best Christmas getaways for couples as well.